In a Nutshell

 Late payments can stay on your credit reports for up to seven years from the date you missed the payment before they’re removed by the credit bureaus.

-The Consumer Financial Protection Bureau recommends watching for the following errors:
+Some of the errors that the Consumer Financial Protection Bureau recommends watching for include:

 - Accounts belonging to another person with the same name